c3phas/ffmpeg_media_converter/README.md

 		-b -basic video format conversion(mp4 to webm,webm to mp4 etc) -c -cut video at specific time(eg to remove intro) -m - convert your video files to mp3
-		-h -help
+		-v -mute the video file provided
+		--merge - merge an audio and video file together(The output will be an mp4 file) -h -help